osqp/osqp/docs/interfaces/matlab.rst

 Warm start
 ----------

-Primal and dual variables can be warm-started with
+OSQP automatically warm starts primal and dual variables from the previous QP solution.
+If you would like to warm start their values manually, you can use

 .. code:: matlab

     m.warm_start('x', x0, 'y', y0)

 where :code:`x0` and :code:`y0` are the new primal and dual variables.
+Please make sure :code`warm_start` solver option is active.